SPellegrene/CancerTrialApp/README.md

 Enter in your cancer ID and let the Diagnosed app find test trial information and doctors who specialize in testing for that specific cancer all around the US.

 ###### About
 The Diagnosed app is a cancer test trial finding app built for cancer patients seeking a second opinion.
-Created and developed by [Sam Pellegrene](http://sammypelly.com/).Once a patient enters their cancer ID, they are given test trial information, the phone number, address, and name of the Doctor to ensure they have all the information they need.
+Created and developed by [Sam Pellegrene](http://sammypelly.com/).
+Once a patient enters their cancer ID, they are given test trial information, the phone number, address, and name of the Doctor to ensure they have all the information they need.

 ###### Mission
 To provide accurate information for all cancer patients seeking to find a second opinion.